More Lido stuff:

 The original stage, half orchestra pit, below grade dressing rooms, stage wings, chain hoists, three story

-drapery, stage lighting, and much more are all still present behind the large "flown" screen.
+drapery, stage lighting, and much more are all still present and just a few of the designated heritage elements found within the property.

-Back in 1929 the clouds of the sky were projected onto the ceiling with a special projector known as a Brenograph Junior which created a moving cloud effect.
-Brenograph projectors were likely situated in one or both of the balcony's that are still part of the interior's facade.
+Back in 1930 the clouds of the sky were projected onto the ceiling with a special projector known as a Brenograph Junior which created a moving cloud effect.
+Brenograph projectors were likely situated in one or both of the faux balcony's that are still part of the interior's facade.

 Construction took place from 1928 - 1929.